Postponed village elections to be held in Capital Region Tuesday

 CAPITAL REGION, N.Y.
-(NEWS10) — There are a number of village elections happening in the capital region Tuesday.
-Governor Cuomo originally postponed village elections back in May amid the pandemic to reduce the risk of exposure for poll workers and village residents.
+(NEWS10) — A number of village elections took place in the Capital Region Tuesday.
+Governor Andrew Cuomo originally postponed village elections back in May amid the coronavirus pandemic to reduce the risk of exposure for poll workers and village residents.

 In the Village of Colonie, Thomas Tobin, currently a village trustee, is running unopposed on the ticket for mayor.